-The assessment of good governance practices of the investee companies is based on the investment manager's test for good governance practices.
-The test includes five parameters for good governance practices, including management structures, governance structures, employee relations, remuneration of staff, and compliance with tax regulations.
+The assessment of good governance practices of the investee companies is based on the investment manager's test of good governance practices.
+The test includes five parameters for good governance practices, including management structures, governance structures, employee relations, remuneration of staff, and tax compliance.
 Each parameter is supported by three to seven underlying indicators, which the manager has assessed as relevant for evaluating the investee company's compliance with the respective parameters based on their significance for the overall parameters and data availability.